Estimating sample-specific regulatory networks: Results

-We used the sum of the edge-weights associated with each gene to estimate the number of transcription factors regulating that gene in each of the $65$ single-sample networks ($k^{(L+e)}$).
-As a control we also calculated gene-targeting two other ways: (1) using LIONESS edge-weight estimates in the absence of gene expression information ($k^{(L)}$) and (2) using gene expression information in the absence of LIONESS-predicted edge-weights ($k^{(m+e)}$); for the second measure we combined transcription factor expression in each sample with the motif information used for PANDA's prior.
-Finally, to evaluate the association of network targeting with chromatin state, for each gene we calculated the Spearman correlation between these targeting-values across the networks and the significance scores of that gene's promoter-DNase across the corresponding cell-lines.
-We find that gene-targeting in the expression-modified LIONESS model ($k^{(L+e)}$) is very strongly correlated with promoter-DNase events (Figure~\ref{fig5}C).
+To evaluate the association of network targeting with chromatin state, for each gene we calculated the Spearman correlation between gene-targeting across the networks and the significance scores of that gene's promoter-DNase across the corresponding cell lines.
+We find that gene-targeting in the expression-modified LIONESS model ($k^{(L+e)}$) is very strongly correlated with promoter-DNase events, especially when only considering genes with measured chromatin information across all the cell lines (Figure~\ref{fig5}C).
 This association is greater than when using only expression and motif information ($k^{(m+e)}$), demonstrating that the LIONESS approach provides additional information on chromatin state not apparent in the data used to seed the algorithm.